siriusbeans/nocturnal/README.md

 -Swaps are executed on Uniswap
 -Supported uniswap pairs are limited, but additional pair oracles will be continuously deployed overtime
 -User sets the swap price limit(s) of the asset pair, and also swap slippage %
--User deposits asset to deposit pool contract and receives an ERC721 in return
+-User deposits assets to deposit pool contract and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after swap limit order is executed and swapped asset is claimed
 -User can withdraw the asset in full from the contract at anytime, but will not receive NOCT rewards if the deposited assets are withdrawn early
 -User's NOCT rewards are a function of the platform deposit rate and average gas price (gwei) at time of deposit